Chauvin could face decadeslong sentence in Floyd's death

 Cahill has already found that aggravating factors in Floyd's death warrant going higher than the 12 1/2-year sentence recommended by the state's sentencing guidelines.
 The judge found Chauvin abused his position of authority, treated Floyd with particular cruelty, and that the crime was seen by several children.
 He also wrote that Chauvin knew the restraint of Floyd was dangerous.

-Attorneys on both sides are expected to make brief arguments Friday, and victims or family members of victims can make statements.
-No family members have said publicly that they will speak.
+Attorneys on both sides are expected to make brief arguments Friday.
+Floyd's family members - including his brother Philonise, his brother Terrence and his nephew Brandon Williams - will give statements in court.

+Ben Crump, an attorney who has represented Floyd's family, said family members were feeling 'anxious and tense' ahead of the sentencing.

+'To us, George Floyd is a cause.
+He's a case; he's a hashtag.
+To them -- that's their flesh and blood.
+You know, that that's their brother,' Crump said.

 Chauvin can also make a statement, but it's not clear if he will.
 Experts say it could be tricky for Chauvin to talk without implicating himself in the pending federal case accusing him of violating Floyd's civil rights.